Burns Brief Inventory of Communication and Cognition (Burns Inventory)

 Planned for speech-language pathologists, the Burns Brief Inventory of Communication and Cognition determines the cognitive or communicative skills that are damaged in patients with neurological injury.
-This instrument focus on the three inventories – Right hemisphere, Left Hemisphere, and Complex Neuropathology – in order to evaluate which skills are damaged and which are necessary for intervention.
+This instrument focuses on the three inventories – Right Hemisphere, Left Hemisphere, and Complex Neuropathology – to evaluate which skills are damaged and which need intervention.

-Approximately 30 minutes is required for completion of each inventory.
-Each inventory is separated into domains and then separated into 5-item “task sets” which the clinician uses a profile grid to respond.
+You will require approximately 30 minutes to complete each inventory.
+The clinician separates each inventory into domains and then divides it into 5-item “task sets,” using a profile grid to respond.

 Author